chebrolu-venkata-sai-kiran/python_learning/readme.md

 in chapter 4 we have discussed regarding the loops.

-in chapter 5 we have functions related all the files like global variables nested functions input params,return types lambda and built in functions.
+in chapter 5 we have functions related all the files like global variables nested functions input params,return types ,lambda , built in functions , importing files and functions .

+in chapter 6 we are learning about the import and ways of the import.